Sorted header abstract pattern

 You must be 18 years or over to use them and have a debit or credit card.
 Some services request your driver’s licence details when you sign up.
 They will also ask for your full name, home address, email address and mobile number.

 Yes.
-Buy now pay later is a way to spread out the cost of something over four or six weekly or fortnightly payments, depending on which one you’re using.
+Buy now pay later is a way to spread out the cost of something over four fortnightly payments.
 You pay the first up front, then the rest of your payments automatically come out of your linked bank account or credit card in the weeks that follow.

 Both.
 Buy now pay later can be used in a store when you’re making a purchase.
 You can even download the app at the till and sign up on the spot.